year6b7a/item-network-factorio-mod/README.md

 - Players who want a simpler way to build outposts.

 In short, this mod is for players who want a logistics solution that gets out of the way to focus on recipes and efficient factories.

-Both Network Chests and Network Loaders are enabled without research and can be crafted without any items.
-These items might work well locked behind an endgame technology and require a ton of ingredients but for now it's more fun to have them available from the start.

-Network chests give and take items randomly for equal distribution to all chests which means belt balancers are no longer needed.

 ### Configuring Network Chests